 RFE/RL's Azerbaijani Service: Radio Azadliq

-In an environment of total government control over national media, Radio Azadliq has built a solid reputation as the only independent media outlet in Azerbaijan.
+In an environment of near-total government control over the media, Radio Azadliq has built a reputation as a leading source of independent news.

 - Language: Azerbaijani

 - Established: 1953

 - Coverage: Radio: 1.3 hours per week original / TV: 1.5 hours per week original / digital content